junction-labs/wineinfo/demo/01_intro.md

 ## What's In The Box

-The demo cluster you just set up contains two high-level things: a WineInfo website built with a handful of microservices and a Junction control plane that's distributing config to all of the clients in the cluster.
+The demo cluster you just set up contains two high-level applications: a WineInfo website built with a handful of microservices and a Junction control plane that's distributing config to all of the clients in the cluster.